 Step Four: Pressure Cook Peppers

 Place the trivet inside the Instant Pot.
 Pour in cold water and place the peppers upright on the trivet.
-Spoon the remaining tomato sauce on top of the each pepper.
+Spoon the remaining tomato sauce on top of each pepper.

 For this recipe, I find that cooking on High Pressure for 15 minutes, with a natural pressure release is the perfect amount of time to cook these peppers evenly.
-To be sure your peppers are cooked fully, place an instant thermometer inside the center of a pepper and be sure the filling has reached 165 degrees.
+To be sure your peppers are cooked fully, place an instant thermometer inside the center of pepper and be sure the filling has reached 165 degrees.

 To serve your peppers, they are great as is, or with a side of mashed potatoes--talk about carbs on carbs!
 But that is how I grew up eating stuffed peppers and is something I still crave to this day!